Grusomme/Reserate-Porta/README.md

 # Reserate-Porta
-Simple Web based program to open a physical doo.
+Simple Web based program to open a physical door.